 |March 31||Prepaid Insurance||$7,500|||

 This second journal entry creates the prepaid insurance asset with a debit of $7,500.
-This amount will be disclosed under current assets in the balance sheet (statement of financial position).
-While the credit part of the entry reduces the insurance expense with a credit.
-If we didn’t have this credit the profit and loss account (statement of financial performance) would overstate the insurance expense by $7,500.
+ABC will disclose this amount under current assets in the balance sheet (statement of financial position).
+At the same time, the credit part of the entry reduces the insurance expense with a credit.
+If we didn’t have this credit, the profit and loss account (statement of financial performance) would overstate the insurance expense by $7,500.

-For completeness we should discuss the reversal of the balance day adjustments in the new financial year.
-These adjustments are not carried on through the new financial year because their purpose is to provide accrual adjustments purely for balance date.
-So on April 1 the accounting team would prepare the following entry (although accounting systems now days do tend to automate this process):
+For completeness, we should discuss the reversal of the balance day adjustments in the new financial year.
+These adjustments are not carried on through the new financial year because their purpose is to provide accrual adjustments purely for the balance date.
+So on April 1, the accounting team would prepare the following entry (although accounting systems nowadays do tend to automate this process):

 |April 1||Insurance Expense||$7,500|||

 This reversal entry creates an insurance expense for the new financial year with the debit.
-Yes, although the cash was paid in the last financial year what the accrual system is doing is reflecting the flow of economic benefits.
-So in the new financial year that benefit is worth $7,500 to ABC Ltd. And the credit entry removes the prepaid insurance current asset.
+Although ABC Ltd paid the cash in the last financial year, what the accrual system is doing reflects the flow of economic benefits.
+So in the new financial year, that benefit is worth $7,500 to ABC Ltd, and the credit entry removes the prepaid insurance current asset.
 This account is no longer required as we are expensing the economic benefits for the rest of the year.

-Now if ABC say did quarterly management reports, this type of balance day adjustment process would be required for each quarter.
+If ABC produced quarterly management reports, this type of balance day adjustment process would be required for each quarter.
 Let’s look quickly at the end of the first quarter of their current year – the three months ending June 30.

 We would run through the same calculation and journal process:

 9 months (of prepaid insurance to start with) – 3 months (expensed in the current quarter) = 6 months (of prepaid insurance left)